The Effects of Mixing MDMA & Alcohol

 In addition, using alcohol over time can result in various long-term physicaland mental health problems, including effects on the brain that can result in damage to memory and other cognitive functions as advised by the National Institute of Alcohol Abuse and Alcoholism.
 Damage to the heart, liver, and other organs can also result from extensive alcohol use.

 As mentioned above, some people mix MDMA and alcohol to experience enhanced effects of both substances, and the perception that this works may not be too far off base.
 A study from the Journal of Pharmacology and Experimental Therapeutics notes that people who use MDMA with alcohol experienced an extended period of euphoria compared to using either drug alone, with the added sensation of being less sleepy or sedated than would happen when using alcohol alone.

 In general, it is MDMA’s effects that are enhanced with this combination.
-According to the study, concentrations of MDMA in the body increased after using alcohol while alcohol concentrations decrease after adding MDMA.
+According to the study, concentrations of MDMA in the body increased after using alcohol while alcohol concentrations decrease after adding MDMA or ecstacy.
 In addition, while people may feel more alert after using MDMA with alcohol, their coordination loss and other symptoms of drunkenness did not decrease.
 In other words, they continued to experience impairment even if they didn’t feel it.

 Physical Side Effects of MDMA with Alcohol

 Because of the sensation that individuals who use MDMA and alcohol together are not impaired, there is heightened risk of getting in accidents because they are more intoxicated than they think.
 There is also risk that the person will continue to consume alcohol past the point at which the body can handle it, leading to potential alcohol poisoning.
 This, in turn, can lead quickly to death without medical intervention.